IBM/universal-connectors/filter-plugin/logstash-filter-mysql-azure-guardium/README.md

 	  -	Enter a unique name for the namespace.
 	  -	Select same location for the namespace which you selected for server.
 	  -	Choose appropriate pricing tier.
-	  -	Leave the throughput units (or processing units for standard and premium tier) settings as it is.
+	  -	Set the throughput units (or processing units for standard and premium tiers) as 10 to prevent data loss.
+You can update the throughput units as per your requirement (some pricing tiers provide Auto-inflate feature).
+In Azure, 1 throughput unit handles incoming data of up to 1 MB/second/1000 events and outgoing data of up to 2MB/second/4096 events.
 	  -	Click on Review + Create at the bottom of the page.
 	  -	Review the settings and select Create.
 	  -	After successful creation recently created namespace will appear in resource group.